zammad/zammad-org/src/sr/reference/es-indexed-attributes.md

 outline:
   - 2
   - 2
-title: 'Elasticsearch Indexed Attributes'
+title: 'Elasticsearch indexed attributes'
 ---

-# Elasticsearch Indexed Attributes
+# Elasticsearch indexed attributes

 You can find a list of the main object attributes indexed by Elasticsearch (ES) below.
 In other words, if you wish to find a ticket, article, or user